wolfwfr/vimatrix.nvim/README.md

 ---@field window vx.window settings that relate to the window that vimatrix.nvim opens
 ---@field droplet vx.droplet settings that relate to the droplet lanes
 ---@field colourscheme vimatrix.colour_scheme | string
+---@field cancellation_keys string[] temporary keymaps for cancelling the vimatrix effect; assign an empty table to disable vimatrix keymaps
 ---@field highlight_props? vim.api.keyset.highlight Highlight definition to apply to rendered cells, accepts the following keys:
 --- - bg: color name or "#RRGGBB"
 --- - blend: integer between 0 and 100